Recipe By Chef John McConnell

 1 egg white, whisked until frothy soft peaks

-1 TBSP + 2 tsp brown sugar
+1 Tbsp. + 2 tsp brown sugar

 1/2 tsp kosher or sea salt